Natural Gas Engineering (NGEN)

 NGEN 4398 Capstone Design II (WI) 3 SCH (3-0)

 In teams, students complete significant design projects that include two or more aspects of natural gas engineering.
-Prerequisite: NGEN 4297, and student has 6 or fewer credit hours of of NGEN courses to complete in subsequent terms.
+Prerequisite: NGEN 4297 and credit or registration in NGEN 4383, NGEN 4387, and NGEN 4378.